 Beware of the Warning Signs

 It might not be that obvious to notice when someone is going through this.
 There are different types of abuse that can be physical, sexual, and/or psychological.
-Instances of constant criticism, body-shaming or financial control all count as acts of domestic violence, as stated by the domestic violence lawyers from Scott Family Law firm.
+Instances of constant criticism, body-shaming or financial control all count as acts of domestic violence, as stated by the Boston injury attorneys from Sweeney Merrigan Law, LLP.

 Here are some of the common signs to be aware of: